minetest/minetest_game/README.md

 # Minetest Game

 The default game bundled in the Minetest engine.

-For information about the game, click [here](https://forum.minetest.net/viewtopic.php?f=15&t=9724#p148074).
+For further information, check [this forum topic](https://forum.minetest.net/viewtopic.php?f=15&t=9724).
+Also see the [Minetest Wiki](https://wiki.minetest.net/Subgames/Minetest_Game) for more information.

 ## Installation

-- Unzip the archive, rename the folder to minetest_game and place it in ..minetest/games/
+- Unzip the archive, rename the folder to minetest_game and place it in .. minetest/games/ ..

 - GNU/Linux: If you use a system-wide installation place it in ~/.minetest/games/.